agenium-scale/boost.simd/doc/tutorial_reduction.md

 @subsection reduction-simultaneous Reducing into a pack

+Let us assume we have defined:

+@snippet reduction.cpp reduc-simd-types

 Here we combine the approaches by summing into a boost::simd::pack, allowing us to perform as many simultaneous additions as there are elements in a pack.
 It is only at the end that we accumulate these sub-sums into the full scalar sum using the boost::simd::sum function provided by `boost/simd/function/sum.hpp.`

 @snippet reduction.cpp reduc-simd-o